Objectivity of classical quantum stochastic processes: Non-classical observer

-To speak of perceptions of $F$ for non-classical observers in concrete terms, we need to adopt an adequate formalism.
-For this purpose we will utilize the so-called \textit{bi-probability parameterization} introduced previously as a tool for characterizing noise representations of open system dynamics~\cite{Szankowski_SciRep20,Szankowski_SciPostLecNotes23}.
+To discuss the perceptions of $F$ for non-classical observers in concrete terms, we need to adopt an adequate formalism.
+For this purpose, we will utilize the so-called \textit{bi-probability parameterization} introduced previously as a tool for characterizing noise representations of open system dynamics~\cite{Szankowski_SciRep20,Szankowski_SciPostLecNotes23_}.
 The parameterization consists of the family of \textit{bi-probabilities} $\{Q_n^F\}_{n=1}^\infty$ associated with a given observable, $F$ in our case, with members defined as

-where we are using the same notation convention as in Sec.~\ref{sec:classical_pov}.
+where we use the same notation convention as in Sec.~\ref{sec:classical_pov}.
 Each bi-probability $Q_n^F$ is a complex-valued function of $n$ argument triplets: the time point $t_i$, and a pair of real eigenvalues $f_{\pm i}$.
-Using the decomposition of identity, $\sum_f \hat P(f,t) = \hat 1$, it is straightforward to verify though direct calculation that bi-probabilities satisfy the relation analogous to classical Kolmogorovian consistency,
+Using the decomposition of identity, $\sum_f \hat P(f,t) = \hat 1$, it is straightforward to verify through direct calculation that bi-probabilities satisfy a relation analogous to classical Kolmogorovian consistency,

-When compared with the role consistency plays in classical theory of stochastic processes, this \textit{bi-consistency} suggests the interpretation of sequences $\mathbf{f}_{\pm n} = (f_{\pm n},\ldots,f_{\pm 1})$ as a discrete samplings of underlying pair of trajectories $(f_+(t),f_-(t))$.
+When compared with the role consistency plays in the classical theory of stochastic processes, this \textit{bi-consistency} suggests interpreting sequences $\mathbf{f}_{\pm n} = (f_{\pm n},\ldots,f_{\pm 1})$ as discrete samples of an underlying pair of trajectories $(f_+(t),f_-(t))$.
 Therefore, it is permissible to symbolically combine the family of bi-probabilities $\{Q_n^F\}_{n=1}^\infty$ into a single master functional distribution $Q^F[f_+,f_-]$, in the sense that $Q_n^F$ is considered the $n$-point restriction of $Q^F$,